Ryan McMahon Player Props: Rockies vs. Guardians

 Ryan McMahon At The Plate

-- McMahon is hitting .238 with six doubles, four home runs and nine walks.
+- McMahon has six doubles, four home runs and 10 walks while batting .226.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.